-The SR-241/SR-91 Tolled Express Lanes Connector would construct a direct connector between SR-241 and the 91 Express Lanes, carrying northbound (NB) SR-241 traffic to eastbound (EB) 91 Express Lanes and westbound (WB) 91 Express Lanes traffic to southbound (SB) SR-241.
+The SR-241/SR-91 Tolled Express Lanes Connector will consist of a direct connector between the 241 Toll Road and 91 Express Lanes, carrying northbound 241 Toll Road traffic to the eastbound 91 Express Lanes and westbound 91 Express Lanes traffic to the southbound 241 Toll Road.

-The purpose of the project is to implement the build out of the Eastern Transportation Corridor as approved in 1994 in order to improve traffic operations on northbound SR-241 and the SR-91 general-purpose lanes while also maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes which were all key considerations in Caltrans' approval of this project.
+The purpose of the project is to implement the build out of the Eastern Transportation Corridor as approved in 1994 in order to improve traffic operations on the northbound 241 Toll Road and the SR-91 general-purpose lanes while also maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes which were all key considerations in Caltrans' approval of the project.
 The project will require widening of SR-91 to accommodate the direct connector and associated Express Auxiliary Lanes in the median.
-The project's planned construction is aligned with the implementation of other planned improvements in the area including the 15/91 Express Lanes Connector, SR-91 Corridor Operations Project. and SR-71/SR-91 Interchange Improvements.
+The project's planned construction is aligned with the implementation of other planned improvements in the area including the 15/91 Express Lanes Connector, SR-91 Corridor Operations Project, and SR-71/SR-91 Interchange Improvements.
 Coordination will be conducted with local agencies to ensure the project avoids impacts to planned bicycle and trail connections on Gypsum Canyon Road per the City of Anaheim General Plan and OCTA Commuter Bikeways Strategic Plan.

-The project will provide connectivity between the 91 Express Lanes and the SR 241 Toll Road, which will enhance operations along the SR-91 general purpose lanes while also improving traffic operations on northbound SR-241.
+The project will provide connectivity between the 91 Express Lanes and the 241 Toll Road, which will enhance operations along the SR-91 general purpose lanes while also improving traffic operations on the northbound 241 Toll Road.

-Preliminary engineering concepts for a SR-241/SR-91 Tolled Express Lanes Connector have been developed by the Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans, which were utilized for the environmental analysis.
-The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate the various alternatives.
+Preliminary engineering concepts for a SR-241/SR-91 Tolled Express Lanes Connector have been developed by the Foothill/Eastern Transportation Corridor Agency (F/E TCA) and Caltrans, which were utilized for the environmental analysis.
+The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate various alternatives.
 A Project Study Report was initiated in January 2011 and was completed in January 2012.
-The Draft Environmental Document was circulated for public review from November 7, 2016 through January 9, 2017.
-The Final Environmental Document has been signed by Caltrans and circulated for public review.
-Caltrans approval of the project with the Record of Decision was completed in April 2020.
+The Draft Environmental Document was circulated for public review from November 7, 2016, through January 9, 2017.
+Caltrans's approval of the project with the Record of Decision was completed in March 2020.
+Final design is in progress.

-Agreements to document roles and responsibilities for funding, delivery and operation of the project are under development by the multi-agency team.
+Agreements to document roles and responsibilities for F/ETCA funding, Caltrans construction, and OCTA/RCTC tolling operation of the project are under development by the multi-agency team.
 Final Design is expected to be completed in 2022.
 Construction is anticipated to last approximately 26 months beginning in 2023 with project opening in 2025.
-The total cost of the Project would be approximately \$250,000,000.
+The total cost of the project will be approximately \$250,000,000.